Noahkimtai/geodistance/README.md

 1. The user can select the mode of transport
 1. The user will get the distance between the two points
 1. The user will get the total approximate travel time
-1. The user will get a description of his/her destination as per other users
 1. User can add something interesting to the description of a route
 1. User can view places commonly traveled by others on a map
 ## Requirements
-- Ruby 3.0.2p107
+- Ruby 3.0.2
 - Rails version: 7.0.4.2
 - NodeJS (v16), and npm
 - Postgresql
-- Leaflet-react
+- React-Leaflet

 ## Setup
-When you're ready to start building your project, run:
+If you have latest Ruby and ruby on rails installed and Node run:
 ```sh
 bundle install
 rails db:create